Office of Postsecondary Education, Department of Education.

 (b) At the end of your project period, you must submit a final performance report, including financial information, as directed by the Secretary.
 If you receive a multi-year award, you must submit an annual performance report that provides the most current performance and financial expenditure information as directed by the Secretary under 34 CFR 75.118.
 Grantees are required to use the electronic data instrument International Resource Information System (IRIS) to complete the final report.
 The Secretary may also require more frequent performance reports under 34 CFR 75.720(c).
 For specific requirements on reporting, please go to www.ed.gov/fund/grant/apply/appforms/appforms.html.

-4. Performance Measures: Under the Government Performance and Results Act of 1993, the following measure will be used by the Department to evaluate the success of the program: Percentage of all Fulbright-Hays GPA Program projects judged to be successful by the program officer, based on a review of information provided in annual performance reports.
+4. Performance Measures: Under the Government Performance and Results Act of 1993, the following measures will be used by the Department to evaluate the success of the GPA short-term program: percentage of GPA participants who disseminated information about or materials from their group project abroad through more than one outreach activity within six months of returning to their home institution.

 The information provided by grantees in their performance reports submitted via IRIS will be the source of data for this measure.
 Reporting screens for institutions can be viewed at: http://iris.ed.gov/iris/pdfs/gpa_director.pdf and http://iris.ed.gov/iris/pdfs/gpa_participant.pdf.